Learning to Simulate Tree-Branch Dynamics for Manipulation: Approach

 However, parameter estimation with (\ref{simple_inequality_nn_labels}) and (\ref{simple_inequality_nn}) generates non-trivial flat regions in the target density, thereby slowing down the inference process.
 A better alternative is to penalise the difference in parameters as per the prior belief.

 where $ \eta$ is a scaling factor that determines the sharpness of the gradient and $\eta > 0 $.
 Note that we do not make any assumptions about the relationship between the parameters when the relationship is valid, and the penalty applies only when the constraint is violated.
-For the simple inequality case we implemented using (\ref{exp_biology_rule}), the reduction in search space is approximately of the order of $2^n$, $n$ being the number of priors.
+For the simple inequality case we implemented using (\ref{exp_biology_rule}), the reduction in search space is at least exponential in the number of priors, indicating that the benefits of adding the prior grows exponentially for every increment in $R$.